stanieldev/RIT-Obsidian-Fall-2023/RIT Teaching Mathematics & Physics.md

 [[Reading Notes 27\|27]] | Technology in Physics Ed | Real-time physics labs, Computer-based sensors and data acquisition. | Sokoloff (2007) RealTime Physics: active learning labs transforming the introductory laboratory
 [[Reading Notes 28\|28]] | Technology in Physics Ed | Computational Literacy and programming in physics courses. | Odden (2019) Physics computational literacy: An exploratory case study using computational essays

+### Stuff
+Episodic Memory
+ - Recalling an event in order, snapshots with feelings.
+Correlative Memory
+ - Association between information, conditioning, rewarding.
+ - I do X, then Y. X happens, then Y.
+Algorithmic / Procedural Memory
+ - Learning through steps, writing, diagram, explanation, observation.
+Conceptual Memory
+ - Compilation of less-used memory that doesn't need to have exact descriptions.
+ - X and Y share common info, define shared responses.
+Propreotic Memory
+ - Activation of sections to move and regulate the state of self.